ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

 In the following guide, you will learn how to use your favorite experiment tracking libraries while doing distributed data parallel training with Ray Train.

-The guide will be focusing on TorchTrainer although the ideas should apply to DataParallelTrainer in general.

 Ray Train lets you use native experiment tracking libraries by customizing your tracking logic inside ``train_loop_per_worker``.
 This gives you the highest degree of freedom to decide when and where to log params, metrics,